Name variations: Isrolke, Srolke

 The mysterious death of Israel Datnowsky

-However, there were lingering doubts in the family about the actual cause of his death.
-According to Michael Rosenberg (Bertha's grandson), his mother Lea believed that the epidemic explanation was a made-up story.
-Lea thought Israel might have been involved with a married woman in Wilhelma, and would have been killed by a jealous husband.
+However, there were lingering doubts among the family about the actual cause of his death.
+According to Michael Rosenberg, his mother Lea, Bertha's daughter, believed that the epidemic explanation was an invention.
+She thought that Israel might have been involved with a married woman in Wilhelma, and would have been killed by a jealous husband.

 Both of these explanations (or theories) were finally proved wrong when I found a contemporary account in the diary of agronomist and founder of the Nili spy ring Aaron Aaronsohn: